How to Grow Your Twitch Followers: 4 Simple Beginner’s Tips…

 Table of Contents

 There are some 23 million Twitch streamers globally.
-That is a huge figure and, unlike some other platforms in the game streaming niche, it is constantly growing with new streamers setting up profiles every single day.
+That is a huge figure and, unlike some other platforms in the game streaming niche, Twitch’s user base is constantly growing with new streamers setting up profiles every single day.

 Your job as a brand new Twitch streamer is simple: you have to stand out from the crowd; you have to do things differently; and, finally, you have to get creative with how your market/promote your channel.